EasyCorp/EasyAdminBundle/README.md

     # ...
 ```

-If you reload your backend, you'll get an error because the `name` field does
+If you reload the backend, you'll see that the virtual field only displays
+`Inaccessible` as its value.
+The reason is that virtual field `name` does not
-not match any of the entity's properties.
+match any of the entity's properties.
 To fix this issue, add a new public
 method in your entity called `getXxx()` or `xxx()`, where `xxx` is the name of
-the virtual field (in this case, `name`):
+the virtual field (in this case the field is called `name`, so the method must
+be called `getName()` or `name()`):

 ```php
 namespace AppBundle\Entity;